ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

   - Potential fix: The user must close out of the additional tab
 - No results based on search parameters
   - Potential fix: Try new search parameters
+- Errors in typed words
+  - Potential fix: retype the exact book title or author